Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 * Don't be motivated by recognition from above, be motivated to give protection from all levels of the organization
 * Leaders must prioritize the well-being of their people, and advance the well-being of one another and the organization
-* Leading with empathy will inturn make your followers work harder for you
+* Leading with empathy will in turn make your followers work harder for you

 -------
 ## Employees are People Too